-3 killed in house fire, including infant
+Officials ID 3 killed in house fire, including infant

-Three people, including an infant, were killed in a Christmas Eve fire Saturday morning in Stowe, officials said.
+Linda Tschudi's other son, Eric Tschudi, arrived and attempted to rescue them, Smith said.

+"His brother and mother were inside, so he tried rushing in, but the fire department wouldn't let him in," said Smith.

-The fire started just after 6 a.m. at a home in Dohrman Street, according to fire marshal Martin Jacobs.
+The fire started just after 6 a.m. at the single-family home on Dohrman Street, according to fire marshal Martin Jacobs.
 He said a 5-month-old infant was found on the second floor.
-The infant's grandmother and uncle were found at the bottom of the stairs.
+The two adults were found at the bottom of the stairs.

+Fire marshal Martin Jacobs speaking on the fatal Stowe fire that killed three, including an infant. pic.twitter.com/oC5p8k6Dsw— Megan (@meganguzaTrib) December 24, 2016

 Tribune-Review news partner WPXI-TV reported the fire was under control about 7 a.m.